jmm/babel-plugin-jsx-pragmatic/README.md

 This Babel plugin is a companion to that feature that allows you to dynamically load a module associated with the `pragma` value.

+From v1.0.0 this works with the Babel v6 plugin API, not v5.

 Example:

 Given this file: